orhun/personal-blog/content/introducing-tuitar.md

 But I still don't understand the significance of /home/orhun/gh/esp32-playground/spi_display_example/target.
 Maybe it has a deeper meaning and I need to become a target-directory-Guru and start meditating to understand it

 <q>
-Nah come on, it’s just a target directory.
+Nah come on, it's just a target directory.
 What is in it anyways?
 </q>

 It simply contains build artifacts, compiled objects and a bunch of C/SDK artifacts produced by the ESP-IDF.
 Wait a minute...
 Maybe it is something caused by [esp-idf-sys](https://github.com/esp-rs/esp-idf-sys)?
 It essentially downloads esp-idf, its gcc toolchain, and builds it.
 If something is incompatible or goes wrong then it might lead to this strange situation.
-Hey rat, get the tools, we’re diving into the target directory.
+Hey rat, get the tools, we're diving into the target directory.

 <q>
 Ahoi chef!
 I got <a href="https://github.com/GNOME/meld">meld</a> to compare directories.